shimar007/drupal-s/modules/contrib/filebrowser/README.md

 After doing so you can point your Filebrowser node to your AWS s3 bucket by using the uri: s3:// And your dropbox by using the uri: dropbox://

+## ARCHIVING  - USING REMOTE FILE SYSTEMS. ##
+Archiving is not fully supported for cloud storage.
+The  archiving code relies on the availebility of realpath() function.
+This will fail on  cloud storage.
+Archiving is allowed for files but not for directories.
+For files, Filebrowser will first download the fie and then add it to the archive.
+So a drawback of this  is that it is time consuming.
+As coud cloudstorages uses prefixes instead of real directories, it is decided not to support directory archiving for reasons of simplicity.
+This might change in a later version but for now we will not support this.

 ## ICONS ##
  Icons provided by [Material Design Icons](https://materialdesignicons.com/) in .svg format.